midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

     and only that wallet's owner can later perform a deregistration.

   * At most one registration per Cardano wallet address should be permitted.

+NOTE: A special case of Scenario 2 is the Glacier Drop, when users can claim ownership of cNIGHT tokens but these tokens remain locked in a vesting smart contract.
+Owners of such cNIGHT tokens should still be able to receive DUST from them, even though the tokens are not stored in user's wallet.
+This special case can be handled entirely in the observability layer.

 ### Scenario 3: Self-managed leasing access to DUST production